lcgreenwald/autohotspot-tools/README.md

 2 - Run hotspot script to check for known SSID’s in range

+3 - Force the hotspot to run in hotspot mode even if there is a known wifi available.

+4 - Restore the normal hotspot operation

-3 - Disable the hotspot.
+5 - Disable the hotspot.
 This will make it like the hotspot feature doesn’t exist on the pi.
 This is something that quite a few people have asked for.

-4 - Enable hotspot that has been disabled using #3
+6 - Enable hotspot that has been disabled using #3

-5 - Change the IP of hotspot & pi DHCP server (Experimental). wb0sio - Modified to update the entire IP address instead of just the first half.
+7 - Change the IP of hotspot & pi DHCP server (Experimental). wb0sio - Modified to update the entire IP address instead of just the first half.

-6 - Manage SSID's.
+8 - Manage SSID's.
 Add/Remove SSID's from the system.
 Helpful when in hotspot mode and no previously known SSID’s are in range.

-7 - List Known SSID’s already in the pi.
+9 - List Known SSID’s already in the pi.

-8 - List DHCP leases currently assigned by the raspberry pi hotspot and optionally, delete them.
+10 - List DHCP leases currently assigned by the raspberry pi hotspot and optionally, delete them.

+11 - Reload the menu

-9 - Update the hotspot tools app
+12 - Update the hotspot tools app

+13 - Exit